byoman/intro-ebpf/test.md

 represent control transfers.
 The righthand branch is traversed if the predicate is true, the lefthand branch if false.
-There are two terminating leaves which represent true and false for the entire filter.\
+There are two terminating leaves which represent true and false for the entire filter.

-For example, Figure 2 shows a CFG filter function that accepts all packets with an Internet address foo (considering a scenario where the network layer protocols are IP, ARP, and Reverse ARP), while figure 3 shows the boolean expression tree for the same filter.
+For example, the following figures show a CFG filter function that accepts all packets with an Internet address foo (considering a scenario where the network layer protocols are IP, ARP, and Reverse ARP), and the boolean expression tree for the same filter.

 ![CFG for a filter accepting packets with host ’foo’ (Steven McCanne and Van Jacobson, 1992)<span